 Policy benefit reserves for fixed index annuities with returns linked to the performance of a specified market index are equal to the sum of the fair value of the embedded derivatives and the host (or guaranteed) component of the contracts.
 The host value is established at inception of the contract and accreted over the policy's life at a constant rate of interest.
 Future policy benefit reserves for fixed rate index annuities earning a fixed rate of interest and other deferred annuity products are computed under a retrospective deposit method and represent policy account balances before applicable surrender charges.
-For the periods ended December 31, 2022 and 2021, interest crediting rates for these products ranged from 1.00% to 3.25%.
+For the years ended December 31, 2023 and 2022, interest crediting rates for these products ranged from 1.45% to 5.65%.

-Policy benefit reserves includes the impacts of the AEILIC reinsurance agreement where we assumed investment contracts as of December 31, 2022.
+Policy benefit reserves includes the impacts of the AEILIC reinsurance agreement where we assumed policyholder contracts as of December 31, 2023 and 2022.
 See Note 6 - Reinsurance for further discussion on the reinsurance impacts.